jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 The lines `VM_RedefineClasses::merge_cp_and_rewrite` and `ConstantPool::allocate` give us a direction toward constant pools management during the `retransform` operation.

-Discussions with OpenJDK community helped me also to diagnostic what's going on at the JVM level.
-Using logging of the JVM provides good insight.
+Discussions with OpenJDK community helped me also to diagnose what's going on at the JVM level.
+Using logging of the JVM provides good insights.
 I ran with `-Xlog:redefine*` and the end of the output just before the OOME is the following:

 ```